Aleksandrs Isakovs

-Aleksandrs Isakovs (born 16 September 1973 in Daugavpils) is a Latvian former professional footballer who played as a defender.
+Aleksandrs Isakovs (born 16 September 1973) is a Latvian former professional footballer who played as a defender.
 He made 58 appearances for the Latvia national team.
 He debuted in 1997, and played at the Euro 2004.
 He started his career in Dinaburg FC, and played for Lokomotiv Nizhniy Novgorod, before joining Latvian champion team Skonto FC.
 He ended his career in FK Daugava Daugavpils.

 After the end of his career, Isakovs became the sporting director of his former club Daugava Daugavpils.
 On 22 October 2012, he was appointed head of Daugavpils Sport administration.
 Isakovs' specialty is also a sports teacher.

 After retiring from professional football Isakovs began playing futsal.
 He participated at the Daugavpils futsal championship, winning the gold medals in the 2009–10 season.